dev-tayy/dev-tayy/README.md

 <h1 align='center'>Hi there 👋🏾 </h1>

-<p align='center'>I'm a Software Engineer experienced in Flutter/Dart, Swift, and TypeScript/JS.<br />I'm passionate about building high-quality software and eager to collaborate with others to create awesome projects..</p>
+<p align='center'>I'm a Software Engineer experienced in Flutter/Dart and TypeScript/JS.<br />I'm passionate about building high-quality software and eager to collaborate with others to create awesome projects..</p>

 <p align='center'>